Application Development Kit (ADK)

 (TOUPPER|TOLOWER)_IN_VARIABLE varName

-changes the string in varName to all upper/lower case characters.
+converts the string in varName to either all uppercase or all lowercase characters.

 The statement